chauff/cse1500-web-transcripts/rubric.md

 - The student is able to answer most of the TA's questions correctly.
 - The board game design is available on the Brightspace forum.
 The deliverables are uploaded to Brightspace.
-- The splash / board game design fulfils most of the board game requirements (listed in A1).
+- The splash / board game design fulfils most of the board game requirements (listed in [Assignment 1](Assignment-1.md)).

 ## Assignment 2